scenarioo/scenarioo-format/format.md

 ### <a name="labels">Labels</a>

-The value of a labels field is an array of labels, each label is an <a href="#identifier_string">Identifier-String</a>.
+The value of a labels field is an array of labels, each label is a string that has to conform to following regexp.

+Regexp: `[ A-Za-z_0-9\-]+`

 ### <a name="DocuObject">DocuObject</a>